Marseille President Longoria Says no Corruption In Ligue 1 After Outburst - UrduPoint

 Longoria, 38, now faces likely punishment as well.

 "I'm always very self-critical and I can't accept that kind of image.
 A president can't behave like that.
-Nothing justifies it and I'm not happy with myself," added Longoria.
+Nothing justifies it and I'm not happy with myself," he added.

 "Even if nothing justifies it, you have to understand how this anger arises.
 My first responsibility is to defend my club.
 There have been many refereeing decisions this season in which I feel OM have been put at a disadvantage."